staxrip/staxrip/md/test-build.md

 - changed filter profiles editor to support both tab and 4 spaces for multiline profiles, tabs are converted to 4 spaces which is the standard in Python and Visual Studio
 - log file improvements
 - filters list view did not accept drag and drop with source files
+- enabled posibility to remux mov to mp4

 ### Updated Tools